UofT-EcoSystem/rlscope/docs/index.rst

 For a tutorial on reproducing figures in the RL-Scope paper, see :doc:`artifacts`.

+For an interactive tutorial of how to use the RL-Scope to profile your own code, try out our
+:colab:`Getting Started notebook on Google Colab <jupyter/01_rlscope_getting_started.ipynb>`

 For information on running the RL-Scope development docker container, see :doc:`host_config`.

 .. automodule:: rlscope